anishathalye/dotbot/README.md

 ### Link

-Link commands specify how files and directories should be symbolically linked.
+Link commands specify how files and directories should be linked.
+Symlinks are created by default, but hardlinks are also supported.
 If desired, items can be specified to be forcibly linked, overwriting existing files if necessary.
 Environment variables in paths are automatically expanded.